Buttermilk french toast is a simple but decadent breakfast you will love. Perfectly spiced, crisp on the edges and soft in the middle.

 - 2 tablespoons butter

 - In a shallow dish, combine eggs, brown sugar, nutmeg, milk, vanilla and orange zest.

 - Mix well until the eggs are beaten.

 - Heat skillet on low and let it come to temperature.

 - Place pieces of bread in egg mixture, coating both sides.

 - If the bread is thick and stale, let it sit for up to 7 minutes per side, but don’t let it get soggy.
 Soggy bread won’t cook well.

-- Butter skillet and cook bread until golden brown on both sides.
-Cooking it slow is the best way to ensure it is cooked through and not tough.
+- Butter skillet and cook on medium heat until golden brown on both sides and cooked through (165ºF).